tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 Region srcBucketRegion = new Region("COS_SRC_REGION");
 Region destBucketRegion = new Region("COS_DEST_REGION");

-// Enter the bucket name in the format of BucketName-APPID.
+// Enter the bucket name in the format of `BucketName-APPID`.
 String srcBucketName = "sourcebucket-1250000000";
 // The source file to copy
 String srcKey = "sourceObject";
-// Enter the destination bucket name in the format of BucketName-APPID.
+// Enter the destination bucket name in the format of `BucketName-APPID`.

 String destBucketName = "examplebucket-1250000000";
 // Destination file